-Durham Boat Company’s Durham Boat Club (DBC) Sculling School offers lessons on the Lamprey River to all interested in sculling from novices to accomplished competitors.
-Anyone taking lessons will be short term members of the Durham Boat Club during the time period of participation in lessons or rentals.
+Durham Boat Company’s Durham Boat Club (DBC) Sculling School offers lessons on the “wild and scenic” Lamprey River to all interested in sculling from novices to accomplished competitors.
+Anyone taking lessons will be a short-term member of the Durham Boat Club during the time of participation in lessons or rentals.

-The season begins on or around May 28h and continues until October 11th.
-For novices, we stress basic technique, drills and with the help of videotaping and comparison of tape of elite rowers better enable the sculler to coach themselves when rowing on their own.
-We first provide instruction in a indoor rowing tank equipped with force measurement equipment so that the customer can see what their stroke looks graphically in real-time to focus on the elements of proper blade work.
+The season begins on or around May 20th and continues until the mid of September.
+For novices, we stress basic technique, drills and with the help of videotaping and comparison of tapes of elite rowers better enable the sculler to coach themselves when rowing on their own.
+We first provide instruction in an indoor rowing tank equipped with force measurement equipment so that the customer can see what their stroke looks graphically in real-time to focus on the elements of proper blade work.
 For more information on what a video session might look like, see the following video clip: (Clip this Link to See the Indoor Rowing Tank In Action Using FM Feedback and Slow Motion Video)

-Instruction on the river is custom tailored for each individual.
-The instructor to student ratio is no more than 1 to 3 thereby giving each sculler much attention.
-Most of the coaches are either former National Champions, National Team Members and/or have coached National Teams.
+Instruction on the river is custom-tailored for each individual.
+The instructor to student ratio is no more than 1 to 2 thereby giving each sculler much attention.
+Most of the coaches are either former National Champions, National Team Members, and/or have coached National Teams.
 Two of our coaches have USRowing coaching certification.
-The instructor will coach from either a single or, in the case of video taping, from a motor boat or from the dock.
+The instructor will coach from either a single or, in the case of videotaping, from a motorboat or the dock.

-Lessons are scheduled for 9 or 10 am or 3:30 pm on weekends.
+Lessons are scheduled for 9 or 10 am or 4:30 pm on weekends.
 Upon certification in all basic boat handling skills, then a customer is encouraged to take a practice session before taking another lesson.
-In the first lesson, boat handling, safety, and basic sculling technique is learned.
-Also, a video of proper sculling technique is shown and a basic introduction to rowing biomechanics is provided.
-Rowing technique may be practiced in our Indoor Rowing Tank further practices on the Coffey sculling simulator or several other machines that we have.
+In the first lesson, boat handling, safety, and basic sculling technique are learned.
+Also, a video of the proper sculling technique is shown and a basic introduction to rowing biomechanics is provided.
+The rowing technique may be practiced in our Indoor Rowing Tank further practices on the Coffey sculling simulator or several other machines that we have.
 The learning curve for rowing is very steep.
-In several hours, one may progress from a complete novice to a proficient sculler in a high performance recreational rowing shell.
-After the first or second lesson, a row without coaching may be helpful for practicing what was learned.
-Then another lesson is useful to clarify technique and more drills will be shown and explained.
-By the third lesson many are able to move up to a racing single. video taping is also available when requested.
+In several hours, one may progress from a complete novice to a proficient sculler in a high-performance recreational rowing shell.
+After the first or second lesson, a row without coaching may help practice what was learned.
+Then another lesson is useful to clarify techniques and more drills will be shown and explained.
+By the third lesson, many can move up to a racing single. videotaping is also available when requested.
 We can also structure the coaching session to meet your specific needs.
 A class in boat rigging and/or boat repair can be arranged.
-Also, we can rig your boat and oars, if you choose to bring your own equipment for an additional charge of $75 per hour spent on rigging or rigging-instruction.
+Also, we can rig your boat and oars, if you choose to bring your equipment for an additional charge of $100 per hour spent on rigging or rigging instruction.
 Also, specific training, conditioning, and racing techniques can be discussed and recommended to meet your specific needs.

 We are offering indoor rowing or sculling lessons indoors on weekends only.
-We have a two-station tank equipped with Force Measurement rigged for sweep or sculling were the participants can see instantaneous feedback of rowing strokes.
+We have a two-station tank equipped with Force Measurement rigged for sweep or sculling where the participants can see the instantaneous feedback of rowing strokes.

-For the novice, there is the stable, yet fast, Rec-Racers.
-For intermediate scullers, we have the FISA or BBG Champion Singles and for the advanced competitive scullers we have the DBC Lt.
+For the novice, there is the stable, yet fast, Rec-Racer 1xs.
+For intermediate scullers, we have the FISA or DBC Lt.
 Wt.
 1x, the BBG Champion “X” or BBG Olympia “X” demonstration singles.

-The sculls are Dreher carbon sculls (fixed length, adjustable and high modulus adjustable) with multiple blade shapes and other option to try.
-Individuals may also bring their own equipment to be used during the lesson or use equipment we have available.
+The sculls are Dreher carbon sculls (fixed length, adjustable, and high modulus adjustable) with multiple blade shapes and other options to try.
+Individuals may also bring their equipment to be used during the lesson or use equipment we have available.

-Lessons, approximately 2 hours in length, are $75/person per hour for a private lesson or $100/group per hour per coach.
-A group of 2-3 scullers will require only one coach.
-Groups of 4 or more will require additional coaches.
-Note: Group lessons may 2 hours or more.
-For rentals are $30 per person per day on the Lamprey River and only available for former club members or individuals that have taken enough lessons to quaiify tor a rental.
-If a lesson is taken, then a practice session is available at no additional charge if the coach has certified the customer of capable of taking either a recreational single or racing single out for a practice.
-Note: Not all lesson participants will be qualified for rental of DBC equipment.
+Lessons, approximately 2 hours in length, are $80/per person per hour for a private lesson or $150/per group per hour per coach.
+A group of 2 scullers will require only one coach.
+Groups of 3 or more will require additional coaches.
+Note: Group lessons may require 2 hours or more.
+For rentals the charge is $30 per person per day on the Lamprey River and only available for former club members or individuals that have taken enough lessons to quaiify tor a rental.
+If a lesson is taken, then a practice session is available at no additional charge if the coach has certified the customer as capable of taking either a recreational single or racing single out for a practice.
+Note: Not all lesson participants will be qualified for a rental of DBC equipment.
 However, we have a two-station indoor rowing/sculling tank and two Coffey Sculling SimulatOar™, where technique elements and power application can be practiced.

-The Lamprey River is a sheltered fresh water river which abounds in wildlife.
-Beavers, muskrats and 6 species of turtles are often seen on early morning rows along with herons, ducks, swallows, woodpeckers, songbirds, hawks and osprey.
+The Lamprey River is a sheltered freshwater river that abounds in wildlife.
+Beavers, muskrats, and 6 species of turtles are often seen on early morning rows along with herons, ducks, swallows, woodpeckers, songbirds, hawks, and osprey.
 Protected from the wind and with little current, the water is always flat — ideal conditions for novices as well as experienced rowers.

 For more information or reservations, please contact us.